Atticus-DiVolo/Atticus-DiVolo.github.io/README.md

-# The Ethereal Archives
+# The Nameless Codex
-Welcome to the Ethereal Archives, a home for those interested in TTRPG Content.
+Welcome to The Nameless Codex, a home for those interested in TTRPGs and RPGs alike.

 I am a Fantasy Writer and TTRPG Developer who loves to create compelling fantasy worlds.
 These Archives will contain all of my projects and my blog so feel free to look around a bit.